iterait/apistrap/README.md

 [![Master Developer](https://img.shields.io/badge/master-Jan%20Buchar-lightgrey.svg?style=flat)]()

-This package contains utilities that take care of most of the tedious tasks in the implementation of an HTTP API with
+This package contains utilities that take care of most of the tedious tasks in the implementation of an HTTP API with Flask or AioHTTP:
-Flask:

 - request body validation
 - response serialization and validation
-- API documentation generation using OpenAPI v2 specifications
+- API documentation generation using OpenAPI v2 specifications (Flask only)

 ## Usage

-First, you need to initialize the extension and bind it to your Flask app.
+First, you need to initialize the extension and bind it to your app.

+### Flask

 ```python
 from flask import Flask